Antonia Samudio

 Antonia Samudio (born 27 March 2001) is a Colombian tennis player.

-Samudio has a career-high singles ranking by the Women's Tennis Association (WTA) of 938, achieved on 11 November 2019.
-She also has a career-high WTA doubles ranking of 805, achieved on 2 March 2020.
+Samudio has a career-high singles ranking by the Women's Tennis Association (WTA) of 853, achieved on 8 August 2022.
+She also has a career-high WTA doubles ranking of 761, achieved on 8 November 2021.

+Career

 Samudio made her WTA Tour main-draw debut at the 2021 Copa Colsanitas, where she received a wildcard into the doubles tournament partnering Jessica Plazas.
+She made also her singles WTA Tour main-draw debut there in 2023, again as a wildcard, losing to Laura Pigossi in the first round.